cagov/design-system/components/feedback/readme.md

 # Page feedback

 The page feedback component lets people react to specific pages on your website.
 It puts the question, "Did you find this page useful?" above the department footer on every page.
-It has buttons to reply Yes/No, followed by a comment field.
+It has buttons to reply **Yes** or **No**, followed by a comment field.

 The page feedback component is intended to:

-- Let people alert us to bugs or out-of-date content
+- Let people point out bugs or out-of-date content
 - Inform iterations to content pages
 - Determine hierarchy and priority of information
 - Identify themes in user sentiment